prof-rossetti/intro-to-python/exercises/hello-world/local.md

 ## Learning Objectives

-In this exercise, we'll practice using our local development environment for the first time by writing and executing a simple Python program.
+In this exercise, we'll practice using the local development environment to create, edit, and execute a simple Python program.

 ## Prerequisites